jamesWalker55/qmul-final-project-report/src/07-conclusion.typ

 This extension relates to simplifying the generated SQL statement produced by the parser described in @query-introduction.

 Queries expressed in the query bar can be arbitrarily complicated due to the nature of user-submitted inputs.
 The software currently translates the plain-text query into an SQL statement without any optimisation.
-In SQLite, FTS terms are the most expensive to compute due to their internal implementation.
+In SQLite, FTS terms are the most expensive to compute because of the usage of subqueries as mentioned in @query-edge-case-3.
 Therefore, the number of FTS terms in the resulting SQL query should be minimised.

 The following example query contains tags (`a`, `b`, `c`) and path (`in:1`, `in:2`) terms, the output SQL query contains three separate FTS terms in total.